djmattyg007/doc-link-checker/README.md

 const basePath = process.cwd();
 // Normally the VFile object and the links iterable would be obtained
-// directly from the scanner.
-const readme = await read("README.md");
+// directly from the scanner, rather than retrieving these ourselves. const readme = await read("README.md");
+// VFile objects passed to verifyLinks() must be relative to basePath,
+// so we fix it up here manually.
+This isn't a problem when obtaining
+// results from the scanner.
+readme.path = "README.md";
 const links = [
   // Positions omitted for brevity.
   { href: "docs/intro.md", url: null, position: {...} },